geno543/Redropi_highway/README.md

 ## Project Description

-Radropi is an advanced astronomical monitoring system designed to detect and classify celestial objects including asteroids and meteors.
-The system utilizes high-quality cameras and radar detection methods combined with AI models for accurate analysis and classification.

-## Why This Project Was Created

-With the increasing interest in space debris monitoring and planetary defense, there's a growing need for accessible, cost-effective detection systems.
-Radropi aims to democratize asteroid and meteor detection by providing a Raspberry Pi-based solution that can be deployed by amateur astronomers, educational institutions, and research facilities.
+the project aims to detect asteroids and meteor movement using high-quality cameras and radar detection methods using an AI model for accurate analysis, and it classifies bodies be in three categories: non-meteor, meteor, and asteroid.
+It also has software for detecting the shape and size of meteors.It consists of two systems: a solar power monitoring system and an asteroid monitoring system.

 ## System Overview